CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-old-message-events.md

-# REST API: Retrieve events for a message ID sent with Publisher
+# REST API: GET Publisher message events

 If you are interested in the events of a message sent with Publisher you can make a GET request to the following URL: